In 2nd weekend, ‘Dune’ bests ‘Last Night in Soho,’ ‘Antlers’

 Scott Cooper’s “ Antlers,” about a mythical beast terrorizing a blighted Oregon town, also earned an estimated $4.2 million from 2,800 locations.
 The Searchlight-distributed horror stars Keri Russell and Jesse Plemons.

+“Obviously, we hoped for a little more but we went up head to head against ‘Last Night in Soho,’ another really good genre film,” said Frank Rodriguez, Searchlight’s head of distribution.
+“They may have cancelled each other out.”

+But he’s optimistic going forward since next weekend’s big releases include the Princess Diana film “Spencer” and the Marvel epic “Eternals,” and “Antlers” has a different audience.

 One of the brighter spots of the weekend was “ The French Dispatch,” also distributed by Searchlight, which expanded after a limited debut and made $2.8 million from only 788 total locations.
+In 10 days of release, it’s made $4.6 million.

+“We’re still ecstatic about it,” Rodriguez said.
+“It’s amazing to see art house theaters who haven’t seen numbers like this in 18 months finally starting to see people coming out … We are helping to open up the doors to art house and specialty theaters.”

 Although the weekend was muted, October has become the highest grossing month of the year with total grosses expected to net out around $625 million.
 The previous high-water mark came in July with $583.8 million.

+“October became a blockbuster month by virtue of the unusual nature of the pandemic.
+So many big movies moved into October,” said Paul Dergarabedian, the senior media analyst for Comscore.
+“It surpassed July.
+That never happens.”

+Things aren’t quite back to “normal” yet.
 For comparison, total grosses in pre-pandemic October 2019 were around $781.6 million and in 2018 were $830.8 million.
+But, Dergarabedian said the robust October 2021 box office has created a momentum that should continue through the end of the year.

 —-